commotioncreativeltd/octobercms-deployment/README.md

 ```
 10. clear the `README.md` file
 11. remove the `October.Demo` plugin
+12. create a project at [October CMS - Projects](https://octobercms.com/account/project/dashboard)
+13. add all required plugins to the project [October CMS Plugins](https://octobercms.com/plugins)
+14. sync the plugins to local
+15. clone any private plugins from Git then run `php artisan october:up`
-12. add git repo into desktop app, commit to `master` then sync
+16. add git repo into desktop app, commit to `master` then sync
-13. create `dev` and `web` branch and publish to github

-4. commit all changes and push to repo
-3. create `dev` and `web` branch and publish to github
+17. create `dev` and `web` branch and publish to github

-4. make new forge site:
+4. make new forge site
 5. remove "public" Web Directory
-6. make site
 7. connect to `web` repo
 8. uncheck "Install Composer Dependencies" repository
 9. edit deploy script: remove 2 lines: